-She earned a BFA in Design from the University of Texas at Austin in 2003 and worked as a graphic designer in a variety of media in Dallas, TX, and in New York City where she moved in 2008.
-She eventually managed a small creative team at an online marketing company in New York, simultaneously discovering interests in interpersonal work relationships and the intersection of work and personal life domains, with a special interest in commuting and transportation.
-While completing her MA at The Graduate Center, her interests changed to reflect her growing awareness of the obstacles that impact independent mobility for people with disabilities.
-She completed an MA in Liberal Studies, on the Psychology of Work and Family track in 2014, with a thesis titled Work-Life Experiences for People with Mobility Disabilities Living in New York City, which examines the structural issues that impact the daily lives of adults with disabilities.
+She earned a BFA in Design from the University of Texas at Austin in 2003 and worked as a graphic designer in a variety of media in Dallas, TX, and in New York City, her home since 2008.
+She managed a small creative team at an online marketing company in New York, simultaneously discovering interests in interpersonal work relationships and the intersection of work and personal life, with a special interest in commuting and transportation.
+While completing her MA at The Graduate Center, her interests changed to reflect her growing awareness of obstacles that impact independent mobility for people with disabilities.
+She completed an MA in Liberal Studies, on the Psychology of Work and Family track in 2014.
+Her thesis was titled Work-Life Experiences for People with Mobility Disabilities Living in New York City, examined the structural and environmental issues affecting their daily lives.

 English Teacher by Martin Honert